The knowledge gap in every maths classroom: An imperative for individualised learning

 The picture becomes even more complicated when we probe students’ individual profiles:

 Here you can see the learning profile of two (real) students in the same classroom following their initial assessment on Maths-Whizz.
 They possessed similar overall knowledge in mathematics (measured by Maths Age), but with vastly different learning profiles.
 The first student was lagging behind in Mental Calculations, the second student in Place Value and Properties of Numbers.
-In a class of thirty students. you will find thirty distinct learning profiles (or, if you happen to teach in places like rural Kenya, upwards of a hundred).
+In a class of thirty students. you will find thirty distinct learning profiles, or if you are one of the teachers we work with as part of the iMlango project in Kenya, you will find upwards of one hundred.
 All students share one common trait: a jagged learning profile that reflects their individual strengths and weaknesses across topics.

 Making good on that core belief – addressing every child’s individual needs – can seem insurmountable in the face of such diversity.
 It certainly cannot be achieved by traditional approaches such as three-way differentiation, where students are labelled as high, medium or low ability and segregated accordingly.
 Our learning data shows that at any moment in time, every student has knowledge gaps that need to be attended to.